Byron Writers FestivalByron Writers Festival

 Byron Writers Festival is a 3-day celebration of storytelling, literature and big ideas covering everything from fiction, memoir, the environment, politics and social issues.

-We have a purpose-built festival site on the beautiful grounds of Elements of Byron Resort, with four outdoor marquees and two indoor rooms filled with conversations, panels, readings, lectures and performances running concurrently.
+We have a purpose-built festival site at the beautiful Bangalow Showground, with five main venues filled with conversations, panels, readings, lectures and performances running concurrently.
 Most sessions are 45 min – 1 hour in length, and you can sit and listen for an entire session or wander between venues as the fancy takes you.

 There’s coffee, food and market stalls as well as a splendid bookshop run by The Book Room Collective.
 Most authors will be in the book signing area after their sessions.
 On Festival Sunday, one marquee is turned over to children’s authors and the kids can have a special day meeting their favourites.
-In the evening, you can enjoy one of the satellite events around the region.
+In the evening, you can enjoy additional feature events in the A&I Hall and satellite events around the region.

 No. Seats in marquees are on a first come best dressed basis.